-- First is, do check the use by dates on the pack before you buy – whether I buy them from my local international food shop or the supermarket, I’ve occasionally picked up a bag of dried beans that are about to expire.
+- First is, do check the use by dates on the pack before you buy – wherever I buy them from, I’ve occasionally picked up a bag of dried beans that are about to expire.
 As you can imagine, these dried up old beans never truly soften up and yield disappointing results.
 Buy small bags and try to get at least 6 months on the use by date.

 - Secondly, my personal preference is still to soak the beans before pressure cooking them.
 Yes, it requires up to 24 hours foresight but soaked beans just seem to cook better than trying to do them from dried.
 They cook more reliably to tender perfection with just enough bite, in my hands at least.
 Plus it reduces the cooking time by pretty much half.

-I have used my favourite beans for this chilli but you can of course use a mix of whichever you prefer.
-I love haricot beans, black (sometimes called turtle) beans, dried chickpeas and kidney beans.
-I’m about to contradict myself having just touted the virtues of pre-soaking your beans before cooking them but to make this recipe as simple as possible, I use the black beans straight from the packet as if I pre-soaked them, they’d be well overcooked.
+I have used my favourite beans for this chilli but you can, of course, use a mix of whichever you prefer.
+I love haricot beans, black (sometimes called turtle or navy) beans, dried chickpeas and kidney beans.
+I do use the black beans straight from the packet as if I pre-soaked them, they’d be well overcooked in the cooking time needed for the other beans.
 From dry, they take 20 mins to cook, the same time as for the other three, which have sat in cold water overnight.
 For 50g worth, I’ve not had any problems doing it this way.

 In case you are worried about the toxins which dried beans can leach out, please be reassured as pressure cooking exceeds the minimum temperature needed to denature them, as long as you rinse and drain them well, it’s actually safer than doing it on the hob, strictly speaking.